Last updated on August 8th, 2023 at 11:23 am

 CPAP is simply an abbreviation for “Continuous Positive Airway Pressure”.
 These machines employ the use of a comfortable mask that is affixed over your mouth and nose during overnight hours.
 Their primary intention is to augment the existing air pressure so that it is easier to breathe.

 In other words, your airways are less likely to collapse while sleeping.
-Most CPAP machines are highly effective and produce quick results.
+CPAP machines are highly effective and produce quick results.

-Please note that some units can provide humidified air which is ideal if your home tends to be dry during the winter.
+Please note that some units can provide humidified air, which is ideal if your home tends to be dry during the winter.
 Thanks to modern technology, CPAP machines are quite comfortable, and their motors are extremely quiet.

 While the effects of Obstructive Sleep Apnoea are often more severe during the winter, the fact of the matter is that this condition can dramatically affect your health throughout the year.